hotwired/stimulus-site/_handbook/03_building_something_real.md

 # Building Something Real

 We've implemented our first controller and learned how Stimulus connects HTML to JavaScript.
-But logging "Hello" to the console isn't particularly exciting, nor is it representative of the kinds of things we're likely to build.

-Let's take a look at something we can use in a real application by re-creating a controller from Basecamp.
+Now let's take a look at something we can use in a real application by recreating a controller from Basecamp.

 ## Wrapping the DOM Clipboard API